In this Example, you’ll learn to use the Page tool to create a list of pages that transition using the Cover Flow effect.

 Like paper cards flipping within a bar jukebox, I pictured each cover flipping in and out of the illuminated center position, revealing the subsequent album/song as the user browsed through the current library (via the linear scroll-bar detailed below).
 The faster you scrolled, the faster the covers would shuffle in and out of the spotlight.

-Enright would go on to collaborate with Jonathan del Strother to produced a demo application named CoverFlow in 2005.
-The technology was soon purchased by Apple, Inc. and quickly became a staple of Apple’s iTunes and Finder interfaces.
+Inspired by the image of covers flowing from one side to the next like albums in a jukebox, Enright would go on to collaborate with Jonathan del Strother to produce a demo application named CoverFlow in 2005.
+The technology was soon purchased by Apple, Inc. and quickly became a staple of Apple’s iTunes and Finder interfaces, especially on the iPhone (which featured Cover Flow ever since its first iteration in 2007)..

 How to create a cover flow effect in Framer